radeeyate/StratoSpore/README.md

 When exposed to specific wavelengths of light, chlorophyll fluoresces in a telltale red signature.
 In fact, a very common high and middle school experiment known as bloody chlorophyll, leverages this effect to produce a haunting blood like color from the otherwise green plant slurry.

 Chlorophyll fluorescence usually peaks around 680-685 nm.
 Using a bandpass filter, we selectively let light into a viewing chamber.
-This selection yields us a readable level of clean fluorescence which can be measured using an optical sensor made up of photodiodes and read using the Raspberry Pi Pico 2’s (or Orpheus Pico) UART interface.
+This selection yields us a readable level of clean fluorescence which can be measured using an optical sensor made up of photodiodes and read using the Raspberry Pi Pico 2’s (or Orpheus Pico) I2C interface.
 Previously, we planned on just using a normal photodiode, but found an Integrated Circuit that would be much less expensive and easier to use.

 ---